bittricky/rpgs/README.md

 ### 3. **North America & Western Europe**

-- LitRPG’s rise in Western markets has been driven primarily by **digital self-publishing platforms** (Kindle Unlimited, Royal Road), audiobooks (Audible), and serialized progression fantasy novels.
+- LitRPG's rise in Western markets has been driven primarily by **digital self-publishing platforms** (Kindle Unlimited, Royal Road), audiobooks (Audible), and serialized progression fantasy novels.
 - A younger demographic, predominantly **male readers aged 18–35+**, characterizes readership in these regions, engaging heavily with serialized storytelling and interactive digital formats ([Wikipedia - Web Fiction and Royal Road](https://en.wikipedia.org/wiki/Web_fiction)).

+### 4. **South America (Brazil, Colombia, and others)**

+- South America represents an emerging and culturally primed market for LitRPG content, with Brazil leading the region's anime consumption and cultural adoption.
+- The region's deep-rooted anime culture, established by series like [Saint Seiya](https://en.wikipedia.org/wiki/Saint_Seiya) in the 1990s, has created a generation familiar with progression-based narratives and power-leveling mechanics that align closely with LitRPG themes.
+- Brazil's position as the most anime-loving market in Latin America, combined with the region's growing digital consumption habits, suggests strong potential for LitRPG adoption.
+- Local adaptations may begin incorporating rich mythological traditions from indigenous and colonial cultures, offering unique regional flavors to the genre.

 ### Cultural & Linguistic Cross-Pollination Overview